EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

 Income Limits

-Applicants must have income at or below 50% of AMI, as defined by HUD and as indicated below, adjusted for household size.
+Applicants must have income at or below 50% of AMI, as defined by HUD and as indicated below for 2023-24, adjusted for household size.

 Household Size | Income Limit |